NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 3/Cobbled Brutalizer.md

   - name: ""

   - name: "[[Bestiary Ability Glossary/Tremorsense|Tremorsense (Precise) 40 feet, (Imprecise) 80 feet]]"
     desc: "  A cobbled brutalizer's tremorsense is a precise sense out to 40 feet and an imprecise sense out to 80 feet.
-A cobbled brutalizer can't sense anything beyond the range of its tremorsense.\n\n* * *\n"
+A cobbled brutalizer can't sense anything beyond the range of its tremorsense.\n* * *\n\nTremorsense allows a monster to feel the vibrations through a solid surface caused by movement.
+It is an imprecise sense with a limited range (listed in the ability).
+Tremorsense functions only if the monster is on the same surface as the subject, and only if the subject is moving along (or burrowing through) the surface."

 abilities_mid:
   - name: ""